 That high-stress life affected my health.
 Eventually, I was diagnosed with digestive problems.
 Due to my severe food reactions, I dreaded eating.
 I hated most of the foods that I used to love.

-Nutrition and the low FODMAP diet changed my life and healed my relationship with food.
+Nutrition and the low FODMAP diet changed my life.
 My experience inspired me to become a nutritionist in order to help people with food and nutrition issues.

 I completed my graduate degree and dietetic internship with the University of Illinois at Chicago, including clinical rotations at NorthShore University HealthSystem and Northwest Community Hospital.